The Grandma Tewes Way

 Rinse turkey and pat dry.

-Cook neck and giblets for broth for flavoring dressing and for giblet gravy.
+Cook neck and giblets for broth /flavoring your stuffing/ gravy.

-Place turkey breast-up on rack in shallow roasting pan.
-Add Approximately 1/2 cup of water.
+Place turkey breast-up on rack in shallow roasting pan (boney part touching the pan).
+Add Approximately 1/2 cup of water to the bottom of the pan.
+Add seasoning (like Mrs Dash) on the top of the turkey.

 Preheat oven to 350° Roast for 1/2 hour, then lower to 300°-325°.